Nahal Be'er Sheva

 A major archeological site on its banks is Tel Be'er Sheva.

 It contains many archeological finds, including a Bedouin livestock market at the Well of Abraham, which the Bedouin called the Suq al-Waqef, a winepress and Byzantine-era tombs.
 It converges with the Besor Stream at a location known as the Mifgash (מפגש; Meeting place), just southeast of Tze'elim.

+It rises on the Northern slope of Kina Mountain at the elevation of 570 m and flows into the Besor at the elevation of 140 m.

 Tributaries

 The Nahal Be'er Sheva has three major tributaries.